Frequently Asked Questions

 What can’t I claim for?

-Unfortunately, many tax credits such as bin charges, union fees and rent allowance (if you were not renting prior to December 2010) have now been abolished, and Vets bills are also not eligible for a tax rebate.
+Unfortunately, many tax credits such as bin charges, union fees and mortgage interest relief cannot be claimed against the taxes you have paid.
+Vets bills are also not eligible for a tax rebate.
 Please be assured that our experts at Irish Tax Rebates are up to date, with all the latest potential ways to maximise your rebate, and will make sure that this is done every year.